Conrad Grebel University College

 Program: Mechanical Engineering

 I’m Elijah Birley and I am currently in my 2nd year of study in Mechanical Engineering.
-I have been a member of PeaceTech since the very beginning and am excited to take all of that experience into being your Peer Leader this Winter Term!
+I have been a member of PeaceTech since the very beginning and am excited to take all of that experience into being your Peer Leader this Term!
 Through my time at university I have tried to expand knowledge in areas related to more than just the theory and application of my degree, and a lot of those directly relate to PeaceTech.
-Last term I took the Entrepreneurship for Social Impact where I learned what it looks like to pursue a mission of making life better for people around us while at the same developing a thriving business that can grow and further its reach.
-I am currently working at a company developing new technology for diagnosing allergies and hope to take my experience in this Healthtech sector into this term.
+I took the Entrepreneurship for Social Impact course where I learned what it looks like to pursue a mission of making life better for people around us while at the same developing a thriving business that can grow and further its reach.
+Last term, I worked at a company developing new technology for diagnosing allergies and hope to take my experience in this Healthtech sector forward in considering peaceful means of advancement.
 I hope to continue to develop my knowledge of the intersections of peace and technology with future co-ops and course work.

 I am very excited to be part of such a diverse community all looking at the impact of technology but from so many different and important perspectives.
-Students from every faculty and year and various guest speakers from our near and far community share their wealth of knowledge every week and what could be more exciting than that!
+This being my second term of leading PeaceTech I have only come to recognize more and more how valuable this group is.
+While I am leading, I know I will also be lead and taught by all members of the group.
+Students from every faculty and year and guest speakers from near and far share their wealth of knowledge every week and what could be more exciting than that!

 - Fall 2020: Hannah Bernstein, Nanotechnology Engineering; Joseph Tafese, Software Engineering